ApostolaT/php-hackathon-2021/README.md

 ## Feedback
 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
+This is the firs time for sure.
 2. Do you think this type of selection process is suitable for you?
+I think it is because it is gives has a better teaching curve attached to it.
 3. What's your opinion about the complexity of the requirements?
+I would say it is easy to make a funcitonal variant but can be N times harde depending on the goal of the develope.
 4. What did you enjoy the most?
+Coding part of it :)
 5. What was the most challenging part of this anti hackathon?
+When you encounter a problem that you don't have enough experience to fix, so you are stuck for a very long time on it.
+For me it was a technical problem.
 6. Do you think the time limit was suitable for the requirements?
+Give it one more day and everybody will finish everything.
+Good timing for natural selection.
 7. Did you find the resources you were sent on your email useful?
+Yes from a technical point of view.
+From architectural point of view there was nothing.
 8. Is there anything you would like to improve to your current implementation?
+Yes, fix dependency injection problems with the serializer.
+Include a token service that would encode, decode tokens and checl their presence in the database.
+Make date persistance service that would check for date consistencies.
+Make it more polished overall.
 9. What would you change regarding this anti hackathon?
+More calls with the trainers.